techwolf-ai/workrb/README.md

 <h4>
     <p>
         <a href="#installation">Installation</a> |
-        <a href="#quick-start">Quick Start</a> |
+        <a href="#features">Features</a> |
         <a href="#usage-guide">Usage Guide</a> |
-        <a href="#contributing--development">Contributing</a>
+        <a href="#contributing--development">Contributing</a> |
+        <a href="#citing">Citing</a>
     <p>
 </h4>

 </div>

 **WorkBench** is an open-source library to *benchmark AI systems in the work domain*.

-It provides a standardized framework to evaluate the performance of state-of-the-art models with ease.
+It provides a standardized framework that is easy to use and community-driven, scaling evaluation over a wide range of state-of-the-art tasks and models.

-with the unique goal of  mission to standardize progress in the work domain is measured by providing clarity and transparency with an easy-to-use evaluation framework.

-**Design Principles:**
-- **Ease of Use** – Quick setup, clean APIs, minimal boilerplate
-- **Transparency** – Clear metrics and datasets, even in complex evaluation settings
-- **Community-Driven** – New tasks, models, and metrics evolve from the open-source community
+## Features

+- 🧪 **7+ benchmark tasks** — Evaluate models on job–skill matching, normalization, extraction, and similarity
+- 🌍 **Dynamic Multilinguality** — Test tasks dynamically across 27+ EU languages via ESCO ontologies
+- 🧩 **Extensible design** — Add your custom tasks and models with simple interfaces
+- 📊 **Standardized metrics** — Measure unified metrics over ranking and classification tasks
+- 🔄 **Automatic checkpointing** — Resume interrupted or partial benchmarks seamlessly

 ## Example Usage